 If you are interested in the healing powers of massage, you can begin your career in massage therapy at Minnesota School of Cosmetology.
-Our short-term massage therapy training program is designed to be completed in as little as 5 months with full time enrollment*.
+Our short-term massage therapy training program is designed to be completed in as little as 12 months with part time enrollment*.
 Our massage therapy training program is designed as a holistic program that will prepare students to focus on body mechanics of their clients as well as develop positive habits for the therapist.
 Together, those two areas will provide a foundation that can lead to longevity in the career field.

 Contact us today to learn more about becoming a massage therapist and starting a rewarding career in the massage industry.

-*Completion time for this program is defined by 35 hours per week.
+*Completion time for this program is defined by up to 17.5 hours per week.